The Complete Guide to Kubernetes RBAC

 It can operate in either a virtual or a physical environment, depending on the organization’s needs or regulatory compliance requirements, respectively.

 Containers, pods, nodes, and clusters are just a few of the isolation layers available in Kubernetes.
 With the use of per-cluster DNS, clusters can give more network isolation.
 It is possible to run a pod with a distinct identity and access the resources required by pods if a collection of nodes is used.
 The use of firewall rules can achieve isolation in pods.
 Pods enable isolation through network policy, determining which pods are allowed to communicate with one another.
-The isolation of worker nodes is vital since it helps to prevent communication between namespaces and if the administrator desires to limit pod deployment to a particular group of nodes.
+The isolation of worker nodes and the API server is vital since it helps to prevent communication between namespaces and if the administrator desires to limit pod deployment to a particular group of nodes and protect against potential threats from public networks.

 API servers should not be accessible from the public internet or many sources because doing so increases the attack surface and the likelihood of a compromise.
 However, with the help of rule-based access control rules, rotating the keys provided to users, and restricting access from IP subnets, it is possible to limit the risk.